 Diversify your farm by growing high value specialty nuts and fruits.
 We can help you design, plant, and manage an orchard that meets your goals for profitability and diversity.
 Our broad knowledge base of different approaches to perennial agricultural systems can help you jump-start your home or commercial orchard.

-Iowa is a great place to grow not only classic stone fruits like apples, peaches, and cherries, also specialty fruits such as pawpaws, persimmons, asian pears, honeyberries, and juneberries, and nuts such as Chinese chestnuts, heartnuts, black walnuts, hickory nuts, northern pecans, and hazelnuts.
+Iowa is a great place to grow not only classic stone fruits like apples, peaches, and cherries, but also specialty fruits such as pawpaws, persimmons, Asian pears, honeyberries, and juneberries, and nuts such as Chinese chestnuts, heartnuts, black walnuts, hickory nuts, northern pecans, and hazelnuts.

 Before planting your trees, make sure to have a water management strategy, including an irrigation plan.
 You may want to consider reducing future irrigation needs by constructing swales and pocket ponds to capture rain water, spread it across the landscape, and allow it to soak in.
 More about swales and pocket ponds.

-Silvopasture requires some special considerations, such as electric fencing or large cages to protect them from livestock.
-As trees mature, they are more resilient to livestock, but require some monitoring and management such as thinning and pruning to maximize forage quality and timber or orchard crop production.
+Silvopasture requires some special considerations, such as electric fencing or large cages to protect the trees from livestock.
+As they mature, trees become more resilient to livestock, but still require some monitoring and management such as thinning and pruning to maximize forage quality and timber or orchard crop production.

 Restore trees, shrubs, and other native plants around waterways to stabilize streambanks and capture pollutants from runoff.
 Riparian buffers have a dramatic impact on wildlife–they provide shelter, food, and shade for fish and other aquatic fauna, and a corridor for terrestrial animals.

 Layout and species selection depend largely on landowner objectives such as streambank stabilization vs. nutrient filtration, or native species vs. marketable specialty crops.
 A well-written plan will set you up for success with recommendations to manage invasive species and deer browse.
 More about riparian buffers.